lekoenig/Riverine_Hypoxia/README.md

 **This repository contains 3 subfolders:**
 1. The "data" folder contains raw data used in the analyses.
 Within this folder, there are multiple files containing data:

     GRDO_FinalSumStats_2020_06_09.csv
-    - Received from J. Blaszczak on 9 July 2020
+    - received from J. Blaszczak on 9 July 2020
-    - Contains a few fixes to lat/lon coordinates for sites within the continental U.S., and includes new data sets from Canada that were missing from the previous summary file.
+    - contains a few fixes to lat/lon coordinates for sites within the continental U.S., and includes new data sets from Canada that were missing from the previous summary file.
-    - This is the version of the data used to develop the manuscript.

 2. The "R" folder contains .R files that store any functions used in the main analysis scripts.

 3. The "output" folder contains any derived datasets or figures that were generated during the analysis.